vippsas/vipps-design-guidelines/README.md

 ### Match the style on your website
 "Vipps" should be set in the same font and typographic style as the rest of the text on your website.
 Don't try to mimic Vipps's typographic style.

-### Don't translate Vipps Hurtigkasse
-"Vipps Hurtigkasse" should always be written in Norwegian.
-Don't translate it to another language.

 ![Checkout with Vipps in text](images/cart-text.svg)